Foster Carer Reviews

 • First Foster carer annual review (Statutory requirement)

-• Where a Foster carer review has not been presented to panel for any reason within the last 3 years;
+• Where a Foster carer review has not been to panel for any reason within the last 3 years;

 • Where there has been a quality of care concern raised about a foster carer and an IRO review has been completed, a decision will be made whether the review is presented to panel;